hgw2101/carnd-behavioral-cloning-p3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use a multi-layered convolutional network with good preprocessing and data augmentation metrics.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+However, to test that my setup works, my first step was to use a single fully-connected layer with a single output node.
+This, as pointed out in the project instructions, was to make sure that everything is working fine.
+Once I have that, I constructed a convolution neural network model similar to the LeNet model.
+I thought this model might be appropriate because the LeNet model worked well for the Traffic Sign Clasffier project so that seemed like a good starting point.

+I started with just one lap of center lane driving data.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model had high mean squared errors (MSE) on both the training set and the validation set.
+This implied that the model was underfitting.
+When I used my model to drive the car in the simulator, it would just spin around.

-To combat the overfitting, I modified the model so that ...
+To reduce underfitting, I did the following:

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+* 1) Add a preprocessing step with normalization and mean centering This step alone helped me drastically reduce both the training and validation loss.

+* 2) Augment the data by flipping the images
+This gave me additional training data without using the simulator to generate the data.
+Both training and validation loss went down for a bit.

+* 3) Add more training data
+I added one additional lap of center lane driving, plus one lap of recovery driving, and one lap of reverse driving.
+I made sure to apply the flip image step to all training data.

+* 4) Use the left and right images and add a correction factor to the angle So far I had just been using the center images.
+Here I utilized the left and right images and added an arbitrary correction factor of 0.2, i.e. +0.2 for the left images and -0.2 for the right images.

+After the above mentioned steps, my model could drive the car reasonably well for a bit in the simulator, but would veer off the track when it gets to the first big curve.

+Now that I have decent data but the model is still poor, this made me believe that I should focus on improving my network parameters instead.
+Instead of using LeNet, I decided to apply the Nvidia model, with 5 convolutional layers.
+This really helped me improve my model and the car was able to drive automously around the track without leaving the road, although there were a few instances the car would stay close to the left side of the road as opposed to the center.

+I tried to collect more data using training data from track 2, but it did not help me improve the model, so I stopped there.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 69-111) consisted of a convolution neural network with the following layers and layer sizes:

+* 1) CNN: 24 filter, with filter size of 5x5, and strides of 2x2
+* 2) CNN: 36 filter, with filter size of 5x5, and strides of 2x2
+* 3) CNN: 48 filter, with filter size of 5x5, and strides of 2x2
+* 4) CNN: 64 filter, with filter size of 3x3, and strides of 1x1
+* 5) CNN: 64 filter, with filter size of 3x3, and strides of 1x1
+* 6) Fully connected: 100 nodes
+* 7) Fully connected: 50 nodes
+* 8) Fully connected: 10 nodes
+* 9) Fully connected: single node

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)